jlstewart12/Earthquake-Mapping/README.md

 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.

-The following analysis contains visualizations of earthquake data.

 ### Level 1: Basic Visualization

 ![2-BasicMap](Images/2-BasicMap.png)